Cosmos Stargate Upgrade review: what’s new

 - Inter-Blockchain Communication (IBC), which will provide cross-chain transactions;

-- Switching from Amino to Protobuf, which improves transaction performance and bandwidth.
+- Switching from Amino to Protobuf, improves transaction performance and bandwidth.
 This will ensure faster and cheaper transactions, as well as speed up frontend development;

 - State Sync allows you to reduce the duration of synchronization with the blockchain network to a few minutes-100 times faster than it was before the update;